shinyquagsire23/monado/doc/changes/auxiliary/mr.1328.md

-Split the CMakeLists.txt out into the sub-directories of each library, making each much more manageable when editing.
+cmake: Split the CMakeLists.txt out into the sub-directories of each library, making each much more manageable when editing.